Recruitment strategies are evolving faster than ever, leaving behind the days when social media felt revolutionary (oh my, how time flies).

 TL;DR — Key Takeaways

-• A recruitment strategy is a plan of action outlining how the company will acquire talent, including what methods and tools will be used to achieve a pre-determined goal.
+- A recruitment strategy is a plan of action outlining how the company will acquire talent, including what methods and tools you can use to achieve a pre-determined goal.

-• With Toggl Hire’s expertise in skills testing, you can optimize your recruitment efforts and unlock the full potential of these innovative recruitment strategies.
+- With Toggl Hire’s expertise in employee skills testing, you can optimize your recruitment efforts and unlock the full potential of these innovative recruitment strategies.

 What is a recruitment strategy?

-A recruitment strategy is a well-defined hiring plan that outlines the approach an organization chooses to attract, evaluate, and hire people to fill their open positions – and can be used at any step of the recruitment process.
-For example, you could develop a recruiting strategy to boost candidate applications, or you could create one to improve employee retention.
+A recruitment strategy is a well-defined hiring plan that outlines the approach an organization chooses to attract, evaluate, and hire people to fill their open positions.
+Your strategy will include actions you’ll take at any step of the hiring process.
+For example, you could develop a recruiting strategy to boost candidate applications or create one to improve employee retention.

-To choose the best recruiting strategy, a company should first identify its strengths and weaknesses – which parts of the recruitment funnel are working and which need improvement – and understand how the hiring process fits into its big-picture goals.
+To choose the best recruiting strategy, a company should first identify its strengths and weaknesses — aka the parts of the recruitment funnel that are working well vs. those requiring improvement — and understand how the hiring process fits into these big-picture goals.

 A good example of a recruitment strategy

 Let’s look at a practical example, like campus hiring.
-An organization with a clear growth plan and a specific profile of an employee for hard-to-fill roles might choose to create a recruiting strategy around acquiring talent early in their career – it’s a less competitive market but one that’s relatively easy to target!
+An organization with a clear growth plan and a specific profile of an employee for hard-to-fill roles might choose to create a recruiting strategy based on acquiring talent early in their career.
+Why?
+Well, it’s a relatively easy market to target!

-Alternatively, a leading tech company looking to nurture diversity to help foster greater innovation could adopt a “Hackathon Hiring” approach.
-By hosting coding competitions open to a global audience, the company could identify exceptional talent from various backgroundswhile showcasing the company’s commitment to diversity and innovation.
+Alternatively, a leading tech company looking to nurture diversity and foster greater innovation could adopt a “Hackathon Hiring” approach.
+By hosting coding competitions open to a global audience, the company could identify exceptional talent from various backgrounds while showcasing the company’s commitment to diversity and innovation.

 Acquiring the right talent is the most important key to growth.
 Hiring was — and still is — the most important thing we do.